BEL AIR, Md. — Monday capped off a two-year road to justice for the family of Rachel Morin.

 Morin's death helped reignite a nationwide debate on illegal immigration, a center-piece of President Donald Trump's 2024 campaign.

-Hernandez, a native of El Salvador, was illegally in the country when he raped and murdered the mother of five along the Ma & Pa Trail in August of 2023.
+Hernandez, a native of El Salvador, was illegally in the country when he raped and murdered the 37-year-old along the Ma & Pa Trail in August of 2023.

-Hear from the family of Rachel Morin following the sentencing of Victor Antonio Martinez-Hernandez
+Rachel Morin's family reacts to the sentencing of her killer, Victor Antonio Martinez-Hernandez

 Following a nine-day trial, a Harford County jury in April convicted Hernandez of 1st degree premeditated murder and rape, along with one count of 3rd degree sexual offense and kidnapping.

-His defense team tried getting a hearing in another jurisdiction, citing concerns over public vilification, but a judge denied the motion.
+His defense team tried getting the trial moved to another jurisdiction, citing concerns over public vilification, but a judge denied the motion.

-On sentencing day, Hernandez's lawyers told a judge their client is a family man that was working to help his family.
+On sentencing day, Hernandez's lawyers told a judge their client is a family man that was working to help his parents back home.

 They also denied reports of Hernandez being in a gang, claiming he's shown interest in education and rehabilitation.